XeroOl/hyde/docs/ease.md

 ```

 Certain ease functions don't have the same behavior as a majority of eases.
 For example `pop` doesn't end at the value defined, instead it goes up to that value, before going back to where it started.
+After beat 1, the value of `tiny` will still be `0`.

 ```lua
 -- This will move tiny from 0 down to -100 and then back up to 0, starting at beat 0 over 1 beat.